-Kevin Mayne, Director of Development of the European Cyclists’ Federation (ECF) continues his guest blog on cycling in Belgium.
+Kevin Mayne, Director of Development of the European Cyclists’ Federation (ECF) continues his guest blog on the Best of Belgian Cycling.
 Here he presents “Watching cycling with the Belgians — beer, frites and the most passionate fans in the world”

 The Six Days of Ghent

 In cold November take a daytime cycling tour of Ghent on your Blue Bike.
 Then for the evening book tickets for the Six Days of Ghent, the indoor spectacle of cycling that takes place at ‘t Kuipke, the indoor banked velodrome in the Citadelpark.